siduojiang/SQL_analysis_bikeshare/README.md

 - Question 9: What is the average duration and standard deviation of the duration of commuter trips?

 - Question 10: How many trips conform to intended behavior of under 30mins?
 As discussed in class, there is a penalty for trips taking more than 30 minutes.
-Offer discount to individuals that stay within this limit.

 - Question 11: What are the top 5 pairs of stations for which mean trip duration is the longest?